thboutet/STAGE-M1/README.md

 ```

 ## CONVERT TO GFF
-Here I use the script "glimmer/Script_gff.py" on the output ('glimmer/result_E.cuniculi.predict') to get a gff file
+Here I use the script "glimmer/Script_gff.py" on the output ('glimmer/result_E.cuniculi.predict') to get a gff file.

 ## INSTALL PRODIGAL